nawabahmadreshi/documentation/pages/features/spotlight-indexing.md

 ---
 type: recipe
 directory: features
-title: "iOS9 Spotlight Deep Links"
+title: "iOS9 Spotlight App Search"
 page_title: "Index and track your content in iOS 9 Spotlight"
 description: Learn how to list your content in Apple's new Spotlight search.
 keywords: Contextual Deep Linking, Deep links, Deeplinks, Deep Linking, Deeplinking, Deferred Deep Linking, Deferred Deeplinking, iOS9, iOS 9, Apple Spotlight Search
 hide_platform_selector: true
 sections:
+- overview
 - guide
+- advanced
 ---

+{% if page.overview %}
 Listing your app content on Apple's new Spotlight search with Branch is easy.
 Note that this guide will list on both _cloud search_ in addition to _local spotlight search_.

+{% caution title="Legacy device support" %}
-Note that some older devices cannot index content. iPad minis, for example, cannot user CoreSpotlight.
+Some older devices cannot index content. iPad minis, for example, cannot use CoreSpotlight.
 The SDK includes a check for these devices and will return an error message if you attempt to index content on them.
+{% endcaution %}

+{% elsif page.guide %}

+{% prerequisite %}

+- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
+- For Spotlight search results to function as intended, you should also [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).

+{% endprerequisite %}

 ## Listing your content

-Content can be added to Spotlight search with using the Branch Universal Object.
+Content can be added to Spotlight search by using the `BranchUniversalObject`.
 We'd recommend that you put this on every page that renders a piece of content for your users.
 This way, a user could rediscover a previous thing that they had viewed.

+{% ingredient buo-overview %}{% endingredient %}

-First, customize the content that you'd like to be listed by customizing the Branch Universal Object.
+First, define the content that you'd like to be listed by customizing the `BranchUniversalObject`.

 {% tabs %}
 {% tab objective-c %}